250 XC-F 2020

 In order to balance the mass-forces, the new 250 XC-F engine uses a multifunctional counter balance shaft that also drives the water pump and timing chain.
 It features new sprockets fitted to the new timing chain.

 The highly compact CSS clutch (Coil Spring Steel) features a weight reduced, wear-free steel basket, and now seven instead of eight clutch plates, which are extremely heat resistant due to their steel carrier discs.
-In addition, a reworked inner hub and a pressure plate guarantees a better oil supply along with even better cooling of the clutch.
+In addition, a reworked inner hub and a pressure plate guarantee a better oil supply along with even better cooling of the clutch.
 A smaller master cylinder diameter of the Brembo hydraulic clutch system provides lighter pull and precise modulation.

 The new 250 XC-F is fitted with an electric starter as standard, which is a clear advantage in the heat of battle.
 A new starter motor made by Mitsuba (modified for easy disassembly) and a weight-reduced starter drive guarantees more efficient and reliable starting.